Call the Shellfish Safety Hotline before harvesting

 Recreational crab harvest: Status map

 Recreational crab harvesting is OPEN from the Columbia River to the California border.
+This includes ocean and bay crabbing.

 Always check the ODFW website for season openings, rules and licensing requirements for recreational harvesting and recreational crab seasons.
 Call the ODFW Newport Office at 541-867-4741.